How to Design DIY Escape Room Puzzles: A Step-by-Step Guide

 Physical escape room puzzles might be the most satisfying to solve (and craft).
 The players see the result of their actions.
 And, there's nothing more satisfying!

 To craft physical escape room puzzles, think of everything as a puzzle.
 Start by moving objects around, and writing letters or words on them.
 Make certain placements reveal words or hidden messages.
+Are you tech-savvy?
+Design a circuit that lights up colored LEDs based on the buttons the players press.
+Assign a digit to each color and turn it into the combination on a numeric lock!

 Add layers to your escape room puzzles